axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/dqtool.1.md

 `relocate [options] [files]`

 Use the `relocate` command to move or rename disk-buffer (also called disk-queue) files.
 Note that this option modifies the persist file.
-Stop {{% productparam "ose" %}} before using this command.
+Stop {{% param "product.ose" %}} before using this command.

 The `cat` command has the following options:

   - `--all` or `-a`

-    Relocate every disk-buffer file that is listed in the {{% productparam "ose" %}} persist file.
+    Relocate every disk-buffer file that is listed in the {{% param "product.ose" %}} persist file.

   - `--new_path` or `-n`